-Does the term “call center” have a negative connotation?
+Does the term “call centre” have a negative connotation?

 In many ways, absolutely.
-Customers think of call centers and they often think of long wait times, people that can’t answer their question directly, a significant journey to even find a human being to talk to, the chance that the person you reach won’t communicate well in your language, and more.
+Customers think of call centres and they often think of long wait times, people that can’t answer their questions directly, a significant journey to even find a human being to talk to, and the chance that the person you reach won’t communicate well in your language and more.

-Now, you might think it’s curious that Conectys — a company with 11 global delivery centers, i.e. call centers for customer experience and moderation needs — would write a white paper on why call centers are bad and hellacious places to work.
+Now, you might think it’s curious that Conectys — a company with 11 global delivery centres, i.e. call centres for customer experience and moderation needs — would write a white paper on why call centres are bad and hellacious places to work.

-We believe that call centers are headed to a new future.
-First of all, we shouldn’t be calling them “call centers” anymore.
-We prefer the term “contact center.”
+We believe that call centres are headed to a new future.
+First of all, we shouldn’t be calling them “call centres” anymore.
+We prefer the term “contact centre.”

 Secondly, in the summer and fall of 2020, we worked on a deal in Europe with a governmental agency.
-There are certain connotations to government work too — slower-moving, bureaucratic, hierarchical, etc. So, on the surface, you might expect a deal between a contact center company and a governmental body would be very old-school and compliance-driven.
+There are certain connotations to government work too — slower-moving, bureaucratic, hierarchical, etc. So, on the surface, you might expect a deal between a contact centre company and a governmental body would be very old-school and compliance-driven.
 In some ways, it was.
-But as the deal evolved, we realized that the governmental organization saw a much bigger, newer need from a contact center.
+But as the deal evolved, we realized that the governmental organization saw a much bigger, newer need for a contact centre.
 They wanted a partner that was: